How to Cultivate a Gritty Mindset for Success

 The Science Behind Grit

-The Science of Grit Studies has indicated that grit is a more accurate indicator of success than IQ or a natural aptitude.
+Grit studies indicate that grit is a more accurate indicator of success than IQ or natural aptitude.
 According to research by Angela Duckworth, those with more grit are more likely to finish challenging training courses, finish school, and succeed in demanding occupations.
-This finding supports the notion that grit is not a fixed personality feature but a skill that can be cultivated and fostered.

 Elements of a Gritty Mentality